Do you love lighthouses, seafood, beer, and rocky coastline views? If so, I can’t think of a better place to visit than Portland, Maine!

 Maine is everything I hoped it would be—and more!
 I loved the lush, green trees and breathtaking views surrounding the city and equally adored the historic buildings, red brick pathways, and the dozens of piers and wharves you could find in Downtown Portland.

-The Best Things to Do in Portland, ME
+Best Things to Do in Portland, Maine

 1. Portland Head Light

 Visiting the Portland Head Light is easily one of the best things to do in Portland, ME.
 This historic lighthouse, located in Cape Elizabeth, Maine, is one of the most famous landmarks in the entire state.
 The Portland Head Light opened in 1791, which makes it the oldest lighthouse in Maine.
-The Portland Head Light overlooks the Portland Harbor and Casco Bay, and it has played a critical role in history and the fortification of Fort Williams.
+The Portland Head Light overlooks Portland Harbor and Casco Bay, and it has played a critical role in history and the fortification of Fort Williams.
 Today, the Portland Head Light is maintained by the United States Coast Guard and is managed by Cape Elizabeth.

 2. Fort Williams Park

 After marveling at the Portland Head Light, spend some time strolling around the surrounding 90 acres in Fort Williams Park.
 There’s plenty to do at Fort Williams Park—you can tour the Arboretum, walk the Cliffside Loop, see Battery Keyes and Battery Blair, explore the rocky beach, or grab a bite to eat from one of the seasonal food truck vendors.
-It’s a beautiful place to walk around to soak up the iconic coastal views.
+It’s a beautiful place to soak up the iconic coastal views.

 3. The Holy Donut

 Have you ever had a potato donut?
 I hadn’t either until visiting The Holy Donut.
 And let me tell you—if you haven’t had a potato donut, you’re missing out!
 We were so obsessed with The Holy Donut that we went every single day during our time in Portland.
 In my opinion, these cakey donuts lived up to the hype!

-4. Old Port
+5. Old Port

-5. Casco Bay Boat Ride
+8. Casco Bay Boat Ride

 Cross the street from Old Port, and you’ll find yourself in the Waterfront District, where you can walk down dozens of piers and wharves for spectacular harborside views.
-Between Chandler’s Wharf and Maine State Pier, you’ll find dozens of seafood restaurants.
-You’ll also find tons of places where you can embark on boat rides in Casco Bay—one of the best things to do in Portland, ME.
+Between Chandler’s Wharf and Maine State Pier, you’ll find dozens of seafood restaurants and quaint shops.
+You’ll also find tons of places where you can embark on boat rides in Casco Bay—one of the most iconic and romantic things to do in Portland, ME.

 - Portland Discovery Land and Sea Tours—See and learn about Portland’s most iconic landmarks and lighthouses from a tour boat.